 At present, the timing of future distribution substations cannot be determined due to the uncertainty of load growth in this area, an island of urban development in a rural area.
-It is likely that the Snoqualmie/North Bend area may need an additional substation or an additional transformer in an existing substation after 2020.
+It is likely that the Snoqualmie/North Bend area may need an additional substation or an additional transformer in an existing substation after 2020 in the near future.